KingofKeet/EZGT/README.md

 Miscellaneous:

-* Almost all values are configurable — tweak multipliers to your liking
+* Almost all values are configurable. tweak multipliers to your liking
 * Casing and circuit changes apply to both singleplayer and dedicated servers
 * Vein richness applies at world generation time and requires a new world or new chunks